 However, beyond clinical trials, some rural clinics are finding ways to successfully raise the level of cancer care for their patients, and methods vary according to the amount of time and other resources available.
 For example, clinics are finding that systematically calling higher-risk patients to check on them makes a difference.
 Others are forming alliances with larger urban care centers, which provide expert opinions and consultations via virtual tumor boards and telehealth visits.
 Although rural clinics may have financial challenges, some of these improvements can be instituted without a large cash outlay.
 There are many reasons why rural patients with cancer tend to have worse outcomes.
 Resources, both financial and human, are stretched.
 Clinicians and staff do the best they can within time constraints and other limiting circumstances.
 Rural clinics don’t usually have a variety of cancer specialists on hand, nor are there unlimited support personnel to transport patients for appointments or ways to provide the medications they need at affordable prices.

 Since it is a multidisciplinary disease, cancer involves surgeons, medical oncologists, radiation oncologists, and other specialists.
 Often, the local community may not have the expertise needed.
-In some rural areas, cancer care is spearheaded by primary care physicians, said Laurence J. Heifetz, MD, medical director of the Gene Upshaw Memorial Tahoe Forest Cancer Center in Truckee, California.
+In some rural areas, cancer care is spearheaded by primary care physicians, said Laurence J. Heifetz, MD, founder of the Gene Upshaw Memorial Tahoe Forest Cancer Center in Truckee, California.
 When he started working in Lake Tahoe, he was the area’s only medical oncologist, and there was no radiation oncologist.
 The rural clinics that now send patients to his cancer center lack oncologists of their own and are staffed by primary care physicians and physician extenders.

 It’s difficult, also, to stay current on treatment standards.
 In some rural communities, “you end up with physicians who may not be up-to-date on what is now standard of care.
 We see that a lot,” said Gladys Rodriguez, MD, a medical oncologist/ hematologist at the START Center for Cancer Care, serving patients in San Antonio and rural South Texas.
 She has seen many doctors in rural areas using the same treatment regimens they did 10 to 15 years ago.
 Even oncologists who are more current may not be familiar with newer treatments that can improve patient survival, she said.
 “I see that with new drugs that are 2 or 3 years old.
 They are not familiar with them and don’t know which patients benefit from them,” she said.